Home

 Bill's parents originally named him Phillip.
 His mother Adele's accent called him Filly which became Villy which became Willy which, in adulthood, became Bill.
 Fran, his wife, went to court and had his name changed legally because of their social status.

-Bill was a successful regional sales manager for Seagrams Distillers and Carstairs/Calvert Liquors for 30 years and held a high position with the company before retiring in 1965.
+Bill became a successful regional sales manager for Seagrams Distillers and Carstairs/Calvert Liquors for 30 years and held a high position with the company before retiring in 1965.
 He also worked as a clerk for the Splitdorf Electric Company in Newark.
 He was a member of the Hillside Masonic Lodge and the B'nai B'rith of Essex County.
-He was six feet tall with a medium build, and had brown eyes and brown hair.
+He was 5' 11" tall, weighed about 190 pounds, with brown eyes and brown hair and a light complexion.

 Fran was a member of Deborah for 45 years.
-She and Bill lived in Plainfield, Newark and Millburn before moving to Springfield around 1954.
+She and Bill lived in Plainfield, Newark, and Millburn before moving to Springfield, New Jersey around 1954.

-Fran was living in Springfield when she died on January 11, 1981, a week before her 77th birthday.
+Fran and Bill were living in Springfield when she died on January 11, 1981, a week before her 77th birthday.
 Like his mother, Bill lived to a ripe old age.
-He died at his home on April 24, 1994, 93 years old.
+He was 93 years old when he died at his home on April 24, 1994.
 He and Fran are buried together at Mt.
 Lebanon Jewish Cemetery in Iselin, N.J.

-Their daughter Ellen Bogner was born in Plainfield, N.J. on March 3, 1929 and lived in nearby Millburn until 2001.
-She was a graduate of Ohio University and was the founder and owner of The Book Store in South Orange.
+Their daughter Ellen Bogner was born in Plainfield on March 3, 1929 and lived in nearby Millburn until 2001.
+After graduating from Weequahic High School in 1945, Ellen then went on to Ohio University and later became the founder and owner of The Book Store in South Orange, New Jersey.
 She was also an elementary school teacher in Washington, D.C., and a substitute teacher in Millburn.

 On June 19, 1948, Ellen married Raymond David Fellers at the Essex House in Newark.
 Raymond was born in New York City on November 6, 1923.
 His parents were Jacob Feinstein (1896-2000) and Sylvia Sperber (1902-1995).
 Raymond was six feet tall, weighed about 180 pounds, with brown hair, blue eyes and a dark brown complexion.
 He was the founder and president of Rowman & Littlefield, a publishing and book distribution company based in Lanham, Maryland.
 He founded the company and served as its' president until his retirement.
 He also helped Ellen manage the bookstore.
-They had two daughters.
+They had two daughters, Alison Fellers and Jill Fellers.
+Alison recalls her father taking her to visit Max and Adele and that they never spoke English to one another.

 Raymond was a 37-month Army Air Corps veteran of World War II, serving as a radar operator in the India Burma Theater of Operations.